/users/f6801cda-15ef-4f8a-9d32-96293a03ef2b/ratecard/73255af0-7f6c-42c1-9cbc-9a9cbb000291.jpeg)

 %2F300x300%2Fusers%2Ff6801cda-15ef-4f8a-9d32-96293a03ef2b%2Fimages%2Fredfish-fishing-texas-2491.jpg&w=256&q=75)

-Black drum are the heavyweights of our inshore waters, ranging from 5-30 pounds with some monsters hitting 90.
-These gray-black bruisers love crushing oysters and crabs with their powerful jaws around shallow flats, oyster beds, and creek mouths.
-Spring brings the best action when they school up for spawning - you'll hear their distinctive drumming sounds underwater.
-They're incredible fighters that'll test your gear, but stick to keepers under 15 pounds for the table since the big ones get tough and stringy.
-Pro tip: use fresh crab on the bottom near oyster structure - they can't resist it and catfish won't steal your bait like they do with shrimp.
+Black drum are the heavyweights of our inshore waters, typically running 10-30 pounds with some bruiser fish pushing 50+ pounds.
+These powerful bottom-feeders love oyster beds, muddy flats, and shallow bays around 2-8 feet deep.
+Spring is prime time when they school up for spawning - that's when you'll hear their distinctive drumming sounds underwater.
+They're serious fighters that'll test your drag and make long, stubborn runs.
+The meat on smaller drum under 15 pounds is excellent eating, but the big ones get tough and stringy.
+Here's a local trick: use fresh blue crab on a Carolina rig and let it sit right on the bottom near oyster shell - they can't resist crushing those shells with their powerful jaws.